How Children Grieve Differently by Age: A Complete Developmental Guide

 A five year old does not yet have the cognitive architecture to understand permanence.
 A nine year old does not have the emotional regulation skills of an adult.
 A thirteen year old is navigating identity formation alongside bereavement.

-Ages 0-2: Infancy and early toddlerhood
+Ages 0 to 2: Infancy and early toddlerhood

 What they understand about death